graphile/crystal/postgraphile/website/postgraphile/behavior.md

   this singular relationship (when we know there can be at most one)?
 - `manyRelation:resource:list`
 - `manyRelation:resource:connection`
+- `manyRelation:aggregates:orderBy` - can we order by aggregates of this manyRelation?
+- `sum:manyRelation:aggregates:orderBy` - can we order by 'sum' aggregates of this manyRelation?
 - `jwt` - should the given codec behave as if it were a JWT?
 - `insert:input:record` - input to the 'insert' mutation
 - `totalCount` - on a codec, should we add the `totalCount` field?